U.S. hearing on Kandahar massacre to include video testimony from Afghans

 The March 11 mass shooting in Afghanistan's Kandahar province eroded already strained U.S.-Afghanistan relations.

-Bales' civilian defence attorney, John Henry Browne, told Reuters that he and an Army prosecutor planned to question five to 15 Afghan villagers and military personnel as key witnesses from Kandahar Air Field.
+Bales' civilian defense attorney, John Henry Browne, told Reuters that he and an Army prosecutor planned to question five to 15 Afghan villagers and military personnel as key witnesses from Kandahar Air Field.

 Tracking down witnesses in Afghanistan has "been a real problem," Browne said.
 "A lot of them just don't want to cooperate with anyone."